GerritCodeReview/plugins_scripts/admin/README.md

 * [readonly-1.0.groovy](/admin/readonly-1.0.groovy) - Set all Gerrit projects in read-only mode during maintenance
 * [stale-packed-refs-1.0.groovy](/admin/stale-packed-refs-1.0.groovy) - Check all specified projects and expose metric with age of `packed-refs.lock` files
 * [track-and-disable-inactive-users.groovy](/admin/track-and-disable-inactive-users.groovy) - Tracks users login in `track-active-users_cache` and automatically disables inactive users
+* [repo-repack-tracker-1.0.groovy](/admin/repo-repack-tracker-1.0.groovy) - Check if a repack process is running for a list of projects